sth144/.workflow/README.md

 # Workflow
 A set of dotfiles and utilities used to configure desktop environments and automate workflows on Linux machines running i3wm with X window systems.

+## To Install Configs
+* clone repository
+* `cd /path/to/directory/.workflow`
+* `$ make build` to merge local and shared configs into .build directory
+    * examine the files in .build/.
+This set of files will be copied into ~/
+        * note: if files exist in ~/ (or subdirectories like ~/.config/...), whose filenames match those in .build, and whose paths (relative to ~) match those in .build (relative to .build), they will be completely overwritten.
+No other files will be affected.
+Be sure to examine the files in .build before installing
+* `$ make install` to copy configs from .build to home directory

 ## Structure
 * Makefile
 * _admin/